wecarsoniv/augmented-pca/docs/source/contents/examples.rst

 .. code-block:: python

-    # Import all APCA models
+    # Import all AugmentedPCA models
     from apca.models import *

 For this example, a subset of 411 images is selected in which only azimuth of the light source is varied (elevation